osercinoglu/grinn/README.md

 * **getResIntEnGUI.py** is a PyQt5-based Graphical User Interface (GUI) for getResIntEn.py and getResIntCorr.py

+Additional programs:

+* **viewResults.py** is a PyQt5-based GUI for viewing the results of getResIntEn.py

+* **getProEnNet.py** is a small script for constructing Protein Energy Networks using results from getResIntEn.py and/or getResIntCorr.py

 All of the functionality contained in this package can be accessed via command-line interface of getResIntEn.py.
 For more help regarding the use of this command, open a terminal and type: python3 getResIntEn.py --help